PurpurMC/Purpur/docs/source/configuration.rst

    :depth: 1
    :local:

+If you are looking for details on biome specific settings found in biomes.yml click here :doc:`biomes`.

 If you want information on settings in paper.yml, spigot.yml, and bukkit.yml you should see their respective documentation pages.